10 Tips for Successful Volunteers

 Treat your service like a job.
 Arrive on time prepared to work with a good attitude.
 This will help you establish a good relationship with the community partner and their clients.
 If you are going to be late or can’t attend, call the volunteer coordinator as soon as possible.

 - Follow organization policies & procedures

-Be familiar with the specifics of your service project.
+Know your own capabilities and limits.
+Don’t participate in unsafe activities and express your concerns with the volunteer coordinator.
 Ask about any liabilities/risks of which you need to be aware and find out what kind of insurance they provide for volunteers.

 - Respect confidentiality

 Speak with the volunteer coordinator about the confidentiality policy.
 Working with clients can be very rewarding, and it is important to respect the dignity of individuals and maintain confidentiality.
 Sharing client stories or taking photos of individuals without their consent is never appropriate.

 How you act will reflect on the University and any student or professional groups you are with.
 We want community partners to value the service of the Drury community.

 Report any incident that makes you uncomfortable to the community partner and to Drury's Office of Community Outreach and Leadership Development.